-Steelers QB Rudolph won't 'think twice' about concussion
+Steelers QB Rudolph won't "think twice" about concussion

 By WILL GRAVES

-"I'm going to go play the game I've always played and play with the aggressiveness and if I need to extend the play, that's what's going to happen," Rudolph said Monday, his first full day of practice after being cleared from the NFL's concussion protocol.
+"I'm going to go play the game I've always played and play with the aggressiveness and if I need to extend the play, that's what's going to happen," Rudolph said Monday, his first full day of practice after being cleared of the NFL's concussion protocol.
 "I'm not going to think twice about worrying about getting hit in the right spot.
 That's just the luck of the draw.
 It happened.
 It was a freak thing."

-"The specialist said it kind of shut off my brains, not my spinal cord, but STEM (or) some high-ranking term above my pay grade," Rudolph said.
+"The specialist said it kind of shut off my brain, not my spinal cord, but STEM (or) some high-ranking term above my pay grade," Rudolph said.
 "Shut me off real quick and it was the sweet spot.
 Shut me out black.
 Probably been hit like that many times but that's never happened.
 Kind of weird deal."

 "The thought process from the specialist was, `if you take a lesser hit, you could be out for longer.
 You could do damage,'" Rudolph said.
 "I was just more vulnerable at that point was the opinion of the specialist, so I didn't really have a choice.
-I didn't really want to but I think (when) I look back at this 10 years down the road I'll be glad that I did sit out for a week.
+I didn't really want to, but I think (when) I look back at this 10 years down the road I'll be glad that I did sit out for a week.
 But I was not happy."

-Hodges played efficiently in Rudolph's place, but coach Mike Tomlin made it clear before the Steelers headed into their bye week that Rudolph was the starter whenever he was given the OK.
-The Steelers (2-4) are well off the pace in the AFC North heading into a three-game homestand that starts next Monday against the Dolphins (0-6) and includes visits from AFC South-leading Indianapolis (4-2) and the Los Angeles Rams (4-3).
+Hodges played efficiently in Rudolph's place, but Steelers coach Mike Tomlin made it clear before the Steelers headed into their bye week that Rudolph was the starter whenever he was given the OK.
+The Steelers (2-4) are well off the pace in the AFC North heading into a three-game homestand that starts next Monday against the winless Dolphins (0-6) and includes visits from AFC South-leading Indianapolis (4-2) and the Los Angeles Rams (4-3).